isamu/rocksdb-ruby/README.md

 # Iterator

-You can get RocksDB Iterator with `new_iterator` method to iterate over your data:
+You can get RocksDB Iterator with `to_iterator` method to iterate over your data:

 ```ruby